alyraafat/AI-Project/Assignment 2/ReadMe.md

    - The source and target bottles are the same, which is an invalid action since no actual pouring occurs.

 We defined a predicate called `is_invalid_pour`, which incorporates the rules for invalid pouring outlined earlier.
 Subsequently, we created two `top_layer` predicates that utilize the `is_invalid_pour` predicate, with the bottle functioning as the source in one case and as the target in the other.
 Additionally, we addressed the scenario where a bottle is poured into itself while referencing another bottle in the `top_layer` predicate.
+All the aforementioned 3 predicates are not used during the generation of a plan to avoid including invalid actions.

 These frame axioms ensure that the top_layer of a bottle remains consistent in scenarios where it is not directly affected by the pour action, thus maintaining logical integrity in the system